Doing Business in Turkmenistan

 - Agriculture: 80% of Turkmenistan is farm lands

 - Significant water resources (Karakum River)

-- Drilling and exploration for oil and gas
+- Drilling and exploration for petrol and gas

-- The main sectors of the Turkmen economy: oil and gas, power engineering, agriculture, construction, transport and communications, chemical, textile,
+- The main sectors of the Turkmen economy: petrol and gas, power engineering, agriculture, construction, transport and communications, chemical, textile, and building materials

-- Turkmenbashi complex of oil refineries is the largest producer of high-octane gasoline and kerosene in Central Asia
+- Turkmenbashi complex of petroleum refineries is the largest producer of high-octane gasoline and kerosene in Central Asia

 - Gas pipelines to China and Iran.